HeidiSQL/HeidiSQL/components/edbimage/Readme.txt

 Thanks to: Mohsen Rahmani, Mr. Hong, René Simon and Dayne for their help.

 THIS IS FREEWARE - USE AT YOUR OWN RISK, ETC, ETC

-»Install
-0- Before install, remove previous versions of EDBImage (and QREDBImage) Choose Component | Install Packages..., select EDBimage and hit Remove.
-   (delete or rename: edbImage.*, qrEDBimage.* )

-1-Open VCLser40.dpk (Dephi4), VCLser50.dpk (Delphi5) or  VCLser60.dpk (Delphi6)
-Menu Project-Options in Directory/Conditionals tab set OutputDirectory to C:\Windows\System (or your system directory) Compile it.
-DO NOT install, is a runtime package.

-2-Open DCLser40.dpk (Dephi4), DCLser50.dpk (Delphi5) or  DCLser60.dpk (Delphi6)
-Compile it, then Install It.
-This is the Designtime package.